Year - 2026

 Canadian Pacific F7A at Squamish

-Canadian National F7A at the Railway Of British Columbia
+Canadian National F7A at the Railway Museum

 Canadian Pacific Alco S3